 Subscribe to our newsletters, to get 5$ off your first order

-The idea of buying and naming a star has become increasingly popular, but is it actually possible to officially name a star through the International Astronomical Union (IAU)?
+The idea of buying and naming a star has become increasingly popular.
+It’s the perfect gift for your loved ones or even yourself, but is it actually possible to officially name a star through the International Astronomical Union (IAU)?
 The fact that you're researching this through the IAU shows that you understand their role in astronomy, as they are the recognized authority for naming celestial objects.

 In this article, we'll explore whether purchasing a star name is possible with the IAU and what role they play in the world of astronomy.
-We will also provide you with clear answers.
 We hope you find this informative, get the answers to all your questions, and maybe even learn something extra.

 Even though the International Astronomical Union (IAU) might seem closely related to the idea of buying and naming stars, it does not provide such services.
-The reason is simple: the IAU never intended to offer these services and never will.
-Instead, the organization has a far more critical mission focused on the scientific study and classification of celestial objects.
+This is because the organization has a far more critical mission focused on the scientific study and classification of celestial objects.

-Before diving into our main question, "Why is it not possible to name a star with IAU?" it's essential to understand what IAU does as an organization and its purpose.
+Before discussing our main question, "Why is it not possible to name a star with the IAU?" let’s look at what the IAU does as an organization and its purpose:

 Here are a few main points in a nutshell:

-- On their website, IAU mentions that their IAU's key activities is organizing international meetings and conferences, bringing together experts from various fields of astronomy to collaborate and share knowledge.
+- According to the IAU itself, organizing international meetings and conferences to bring together experts from various fields of astronomy to collaborate and share knowledge is one of its main tasks.

-- IAU is responsible for the internationally recognized names of celestial bodies.
-However, their work extends far beyond just stars, involving the naming of planets, moons, meteor showers, galaxies, and other astronomical objects.
-Naming celestial bodies is a small part of their broader mission.
+- IAU is in charge of internationally recognized names of celestial bodies.
+However, their work extends far beyond just stars, involving the naming of planets, moons, meteor showers, galaxies, and other astronomical objects, and naming celestial bodies is only a small part of their broader mission.

 - While it is possible to propose a name for a star through the IAU, the process is highly complex and time-consuming.
 Only reputable astronomers can initiate this process, and they must demonstrate that the proposed name has historical or cultural significance related to the star.

-Why IAU Doesn't Offer to Buy and Name a Star?
+Why Doesn’t the IAU Offer to Buy and Name a Star?

-Now that we've established what the International Astronomical Union (IAU) does and clarified that it’s not possible to officially name a star through them, you might still have questions about why this is the case.
-Why do only a tiny portion of stars receive names, and why can't you simply pay to name one?
+We've established what the International Astronomical Union (IAU) does and that official star naming isn’t possible through them.
+But you might still be wondering why only a tiny portion of stars receive names, and why you can't simply pay to name one.

-But don’t get too frustrated - if you're still interested in naming a star, there are reputable private services that offer star-naming options.
+But don’t get too frustrated - if you're still interested in star naming, there are reputable private services you can go to.
 In the next section, we'll explore these alternatives and explain how you can name a star through them.

 By now, it’s clear that naming a star through the IAU, or any other official organization, isn’t possible.
-However, private services offer that use International Databases for star name records.
+However, there are private services that use International Databases for this purpose.

-These providers specialize in creating memorable star-naming gifts, offering beautifully crafted certificates and presentations that make a lasting impression on the recipient.
+These providers specialize in creating memorable star-naming gifts, offering beautifully crafted star registration certificates that make a lasting impression on the recipient.
 What’s more, they use the same star catalogs as the IAU, where most stars remain unnamed beyond their catalog designations.
-The next paragraph will explain how that works.

 Is Naming a Star Through Private Entities Legitimate?

-Once people realize they can’t name a star through the IAU or any other official organization, a common question arises: How can private companies offer this service, and what value does it hold?
-The answers are straightforward and stem from the fact that no official body offers star-naming services.
+After realizing that official star naming through the IAU or any other official organization isn’t possible, a common question arises: How can private companies offer this service, and what value does it hold?

 Let’s break it down: